Playing for Keeps: Keys to Running a Keeper League

 Your keeper league must have detailed rules.
 When the league is initially formed, the commissioner has the chance to state clearly what the rules are, and any disagreements can be settled with a league vote.
-Also keep in mind that changing keeper league rules can often lead to problems.
-My advice: once you get a robust system, keep it stable.
+Also, keep in mind that changing keeper league rules can often lead to problems.
+My advice: Once you get a robust system, keep it stable.

-Spend plenty of time thinking over your keeper rules before starting.
+Spend plenty of time thinking about your keeper rules before starting.
 Make sure everyone has been able to give input and that you have a good solid basis from the beginning.
 This can help you keep things stable for the future, and help avoid angering owners later with rule changes that hurt their existing strategies.

 How to Decide Which Players Owners are Allowed to Keep